Sharing rhyming phonics phase 1 games with Sarah!

 To maintain the children’s engagement in rhyming, Sarah was keen to try some more easy phase 1 phonics games to develop rhyme.
 The foam dice were used for this game, with some simple rhyming clip art images that Sarah found on the internet.

-Phase 1 phonics games: Magical Rhyming Words
+Phase 1 Phonics Games: Magical Rhyming Words

 As the children became more confident with matching rhyming pairs through these early phonics activities, it was time for the preschoolers to start working on larger rhyming sets.
 This simple phonics activity EYFS rhyming game taken from the Super Sounds book was a firm favourite with the preschoolers.